Azure/azure-functions-python-worker/README.md

 - Develop using Functions Core Tools (CLI)
 - Publish your Python functions using an App Service Plan on Linux
-- Triggers / Bindings : HTTP/Webhook, Blob, Queue, Timer
+- Triggers / Bindings : HTTP/Webhook, Blob, Queue, Timer, Cosmos DB, Event Grid, Event Hubs and Service Bus
 - Publish a custom image to Azure

 What's coming?

 - Publish your Python functions using the consumption (serverless) plan
 - Build, test, debug and publish using Visual Studio Code
-- Triggers / Bindings : Cosmos DB, Event Grid, Event Hubs, Service Bus and IoT Hub
+- Triggers / Bindings : IoT Hub

 # Get Started